ThinkEQ/assembly-solutions-ltd/src/pages/product/earth-strap.md

     column:
       title: Quality Earth Straps
       text: >-
-        As an ISO 9001 Quality Approved manufacturer, we produce all earth straps to the highest standard from our large and lively Bolton factory.
+        As an ISO 9001 Quality Approved [cable assembly manufacturer](www.assembly-solutions.com/cable-assembly), we produce all
+        earth straps to the highest standard from our large and lively Bolton factory.